efenocchi/PillSearch-Activeloop/blog_post.md

 The similarity between these vectors can then be computed using metrics like cosine similarity or Euclidean distance.
 The closer these vectors are in the feature space, the more similar the images are.

 This similarity is performed directly in Activeloop's Deep Lake Vector Stores, simply take the input image and pass it to Activeloop and it will return the `n` most similar images that were found.
-If you want to delve deeper into this topic you can find a guide on `Activeloop` at the [following link](https://docs.activeloop.ai/example-code/getting-started/vector-store/step-4-customizing-vector-stores).
+If you want to delve deeper into this topic you can find a guide on `Activeloop` [here](https://docs.activeloop.ai/example-code/getting-started/vector-store/step-4-customizing-vector-stores).

 Going into a little more detail in this project we can see how visual similarity search is not the only one that has been used.
 Once the `n` most similar images have been returned they are split into two groups:
 - the `3` most similar images